Buses in London: Privatisation

-In the 1980s the government of Margaret Thatcher decided to privatise the bus operating industry in the Great Britain.
+In the 1980s the government of Margaret Thatcher decided to privatise the bus operating industry in Great Britain.
 At the time, local bus transport was dominated by London Transport in London, and in other major cities by large municipally owned operators, as well as by the government-owned National Bus Company and Scottish Bus Group elsewhere.
 The Transport Act 1985 brought about bus deregulation throughout Great Britain which opened up local bus operation to private operators and required municipal companies to operate independently of local government on a commercial basis.

-However, the Transport Act 1985 did not apply in London - instead, the London Regional Transport Act 1984 required that an arms-length subsidiary company of London Transport called London Buses to be set up.
+However, the Transport Act 1985 did not apply in London – instead, the London Regional Transport Act 1984 required that an arms-length subsidiary company of London Transport called London Buses to be set up.
 London Buses would specify details of routes, fares and services levels, and the running of bus services would be contracted to private companies on a tendered basis.
 From 1985, bus routes were gradually tendered out to private companies, with London Buses split into business units from 1989.
+These business units were sold off in the private sector in the mid 1990s.
 Controversially, private operators were allowed to run buses in colours other than the traditional red.
 Following a campaign by tourism groups, tender specifications since 1997 specify that buses in London be 80% red.

 Despite proposals from the Government in the 1990s to deregulate bus routes in London, the bus tendering regime is still in place today, with individual bus routes put out to competitive tendering by private companies.
+In 2024, Mayor of London Sadiq Khan pledged to bring bus routes back into public ownership as contracts expire.